brenteliason/kata/README.md

 UHURA: (4,0),(3,1),(2,2),(1,3),(0,4)
 </pre>

+## Included Info Files ##
+The test driver Tests.java can run with any file, but it can compare the output made by input0.txt and input1.txt with the correct answers.

+input0.txt is a simple 3 x 3 word search with 3 words present
+input1.txt is a bigger word search with several words provided in the kata instructions as an example

+The test case files demonstrate different examples of bad formatting or unusual scenarios.
+Numbers 1 to 6 should all make the test driver fail for various reasons. test_case7.txt contains a non-fatal error of a search word not being present. test_case8.txt contains repeat words to demonstrate that the program can detect duplicates.

 ## Contributions ##
 I completed this project as part of a job application process.
 Feel free to use or modify as you wish.
 If you see a problem with my code, please let me know.